ptxmac/UCC/README.md

 The google maps API wrapper from <https://github.com/coreyauger/scalajs-google-maps> is copied

 ## Structure

 The project is split into frontend and backend.

 ### Backend

 ### Frontend

+### Shared

 ## Development